Trade/other name(s): Tasigna, AMN107

 - If you have or have had any type of liver disease (including hepatitis).
 This drug is cleared from the body mainly by the liver.
 Poor liver function may result in more drug than expected staying in the body, which could lead to serious side effects.
 Your doctor may need to adjust your dose.

-- If you have any type of heart problem, especially if you have been told you (or a family member) have a “long QT syndrome” or that you have low blood levels of potassium or magnesium.
+- If you have any type of heart problem, especially if you have been told you have “long QT syndrome”, an irregular heartbeat, or low blood levels of potassium or magnesium.
 This drug may affect the rhythm of the heart.

 - If you have congestive heart failure, angina, or have had a recent heart attack.
 This drug may contribute to heart failure or make existing conditions worse.